Howard S. Becker: Sociology of deviance and labeling theory

-Although Becker does not claim to be a deviancy specialist, his work on the subject is often cited by sociologists and criminologists studying deviance.
+Although Becker did not claim to be a deviancy specialist, his work on the subject is often cited by sociologists and criminologists studying deviance.
 Becker's 1963 book Outsiders is credited as one of the first books on labeling theory and its application to studies of deviance.
 Becker explored the theory in which deviance is simply a social construction used to persuade the public to fear and criminalize certain groups.
 A compilation of early essays on the subject, Outsiders outlines Becker's theories of deviance through two deviant groups; marijuana users and dance musicians.
-In the book, Becker defines deviance as "not a quality of a bad person but the result of someone defining someone’s activity as bad."
+In the book, Becker defines deviance as "not a quality of a bad person but the result of someone defining someone's activity as bad."

 Becker is widely known for his work on drug culture, particularly his studies on marijuana use.
 Chapters three and four of Outsiders, which were originally published in the American Journal of Sociology in 1953, examine how marijuana users come to be labeled as social deviants.
-Becker was inspired to write on the subject after reading Alfred Lindesmith's book on opium addiction.
+Becker was inspired to write on the subject after reading Alfred Lindesmith's book Opium Addiction, updated and republished as Addiction and Opiates (1968).
 As a musician, Becker had first hand experience with drug culture and was able to obtain interview participants through his connections to the music scene.
 The first of the articles, "Becoming a Marihuana User", outlines how social interaction plays a role in learning to use and enjoy the effects of the drug.
 The second, "Marijuana Use and Social Control", describes how mechanisms of control serve to limit use of the drug and further label users as deviants.
 In the late 1960s, Becker wrote two additional articles on drug culture: "History, Culture and Subjective Experience: An Exploration of the Social Bases of Drug–Induced Experiences" and "Ending Campus Drug Incidents".
 Even though he has not written anything on drug culture since the 1970s, Becker is still widely recognized as an influential researcher in the field.